Metallic82/ML/README.md

-# ML
-Machine Learning in Python
+﻿Machine Learning in Python

-Based on Machine Learning A-Z™ : using Python by Kirill Eremenko
+by Kritanu Singh